rkotze/rkotze.github.io/_posts/2019-12-18-jwt-apollo-server-graphql.md

 ![River between mountains](https://user-images.githubusercontent.com/10452163/68999707-54ee5200-08bc-11ea-90dd-4509735e0b22.jpg)
 _Photo by Lustig Photography on Unsplash_

-Below is a flow of actions when a request arrives at the server which is intercepted with our custom authentication middleware:
+Below is the flow of actions for when a request arrives at the server and is intercepted with our custom authentication middleware:

 1. If access token exists carry on, else skip authentication check
 1. Validate access token, append user data to request object and continue, else fall back to refresh token
 1. Validate refresh token by checking the user is in the database, generate new tokens, append user data to request and continue with the request
-1. Each Graphql endpoint will determine what data to show based on the user data appended to the request.
+1. Each GraphQL endpoint will determine what data to show based on the user data appended to the request
 1. Endpoints requiring authentication with invalid tokens will return an empty and throw an authentication error.

-There are two tokens generated `access-token` and `refresh-token`.
+There are two tokens generated: `access-token` and `refresh-token`.
 The access token has a short expiry of 15 minutes and if still valid we send that request straight through to the resolver instead of querying our user table.
-The refresh token has a longer expiry of 7 days and at this point, we check the user is still valid in our database which will generate new tokens for the session.
+The refresh token has a longer expiry of 7 days and at this point, we check the user is still valid in our database and that will generate new tokens for the session.

 It's **important** to note that signed tokens can be decoded and the contents revealed, so **don't store sensitive data** inside.
 However, there are options to encrypt tokens but this is not covered in this tutorial.
 [Learn more about JWT.](https://jwt.io/introduction/){:target="\_blank" rel="noopener"}